 The length of the course of treatment depends on what your condition is and the severity of it.
 Often younger patients, or those with less severe injuries, require 2 or 3 sessions.
 Patients with chronic injuries will take longer to heal, with our practitioner designing a course of treatment to achieve the best possible results.

 The frequency of treatments is linked to the nature of the condition and how well the patient responds to treatment.
 Often treatments are scheduled in more frequently to start with.
 This can be once a week, with the spacing between appointments generally increasing as the condition improves.
 Our lead acupuncture specialist Jo will put together a treatment plan following your initial assessment.

 Does Acupuncture hurt?

 There are several common sensations experienced by Acupuncture patients, however, sharp pain is not one of them.
 Often a warm or tingling sensation can be experienced depending on the acupuncture point that is being targeted.
 The area could also feel slightly heavier.

 Another common sensation experienced during treatment is a feeling of warmth surrounding the acupuncture point.
-Each of these reactions are normal and our friendly team are happy to answer any questions you may have and make you feel reassured.
+Each of these reactions is normal and our friendly team are happy to answer any questions you may have to make you feel reassured.

 If you’d like to find out more about acupuncture and how we use it in Harpenden, contact us on 01582 761448 to book an appointment.

 There can be a level of apprehension regarding undergoing acupuncture treatment.
 Our dedicated team are vastly experienced and ensure that our patients are comfortable and informed throughout the treatment.
 Have a read through the below examples in which our clients have found acupuncture to have excelled in helping them –